 A portion of my practice supports attorneys advising defense contractors on M&A, subcontracting, and pre-award risk.
 Before your client executes a contract that flows CUI obligations downstream, you need an independent answer to one question: does the counterparty actually comply.

 I provide structured, onsite technical verification and produce a findings memorandum suitable for inclusion in the legal record.
+The full For Legal Counsel reference describes the engagement models, the substantive scope, and the practitioner credentials that bear on counsel's selection of an advisor.

 Discuss a Verification Engagement →A practitioner guide written for CEOs and senior executives of small and midsize defense contractors trying to decide how to approach compliance.
 Covers False Claims Act exposure, SPRS scoring, assessment preparation, and the decisions that determine whether a program succeeds.
 Free to download.